MicrosoftDocs/Advertising-docs/BingAds/guides/migrate-bing-ads-api-version-11.md

 The sandbox endpoint is [https://adinsight.api.sandbox.bingads.microsoft.com/Api/Advertiser/AdInsight/v11/AdInsightService.svc](https://adinsight.api.sandbox.bingads.microsoft.com/Api/Advertiser/AdInsight/v11/AdInsightService.svc).

 #### <a name="adinsight-monthlybudget"></a>Campaign Monthly Budget
-The *MonthlyBudgetSpendUntilDepleted* value is removed from the the [BudgetLimitType](~/ad-insight-service/budgetlimittype.md) value set.
+The *MonthlyBudgetSpendUntilDepleted* value is removed from the [BudgetLimitType](~/ad-insight-service/budgetlimittype.md) value set.
 Previously the [GetBudgetOpportunities](~/ad-insight-service/getbudgetopportunities.md) operation would return monthly budget opportunities for campaigns using monthly budgets.
 Monthly budgets are no longer supported in Bing Ads.

 ## <a name="bulk"></a>Bulk